MariaStechenko/HotelCRMSystem/README.md

 ## Description

-Simple example of CRM App, which could be used in hotels (reception)
+An example of CRM App, which could be used in hotels (reception).

+This App is developed using React library and Firebase service as a storage.

 ## Project setup